kaulabbasu/Snowflake-Lineage/README.md

    EXECUTE NOTEBOOK notebook_database.notebook_schema.sourcetotargetmapping('USER1,WH1,DB1,SC1') #the code will check for SC1 schema under DB1 databse for lineage data
    EXECUTE NOTEBOOK notebook_database.notebook_schema.sourcetotargetmapping('USER1,WH1,DB1') #the code will check for ALL schemas under DB1 databse for lineage data

-2. Update the code at the Cell2 of the Python notebook
+2. Update the code at the Cell2 of the Python notebook-

    <img width="462" height="107" alt="image" src="https://github.com/user-attachments/assets/cef259cf-bf5c-4612-8b36-52d7420aaa40" />

+   Feel free to customize the user, warehouse, database and schema variables as per your need.

-4. Schedule the notebook from snowflake notebook section with parameters
+3. Schedule the notebook from snowflake notebook section with parameters